baller70/riseasoneaauparentapp/prd.md

 ### 10.1 User authentication and access control
 - **ID**: US-001
-- **Description**: As an administrator, I want to securely log into the system using my email and password so that I can access the parent management features.
+- **Description**: As an administrator, I want to securely log into the system using multiple authentication options so that I can access the parent management features.
 - **Acceptance criteria**:
-  - Login form accepts email and password credentials
+  - Clerk authentication supports email/password, Google, and GitHub sign-in
-  - System validates credentials against encrypted database storage
+  - Multi-factor authentication available for enhanced security
   - Successful authentication redirects to role-appropriate dashboard
-  - Failed authentication displays clear error messages
+  - Failed authentication displays clear error messages with Clerk's UI
-  - Session management maintains login state across browser sessions
+  - Session management maintains login state with automatic refresh

 ### 10.2 Parent profile creation and management
 - **ID**: US-002